-National leaders of the United Reformed and Baptist Churches have issued statements followig the results of the EU Referendum;
+National leaders of the United Reformed and Baptist Churches both issued statements in June 2016 following the results of the EU Referendum;

 From the Baptist Union: